-Please email firstname.lastname@example.org if you would like help in regards to purchasing a Bo Jackson baseball or football card.
+Please email email@example.com if you would like help purchasing a Bo Jackson baseball or football card.

 Email firstname.lastname@example.org to obtain an estimated value on your Bo Jackson rookie card (include at minimum 2 photos).

-Bo never truly met the hype surrounding him coming out of the University of Auburn and wished he would have just played baseball.
+Bo never indeed met the hype surrounding him coming out of the University of Auburn and wished he would have just played baseball.

-“If I knew now what I had known back then I would have never played football.
+“If I knew now what I had known back then, I would have never played football.
 Never.
-I wish I had known about all of those head injuries, but no one knew that.
-And the people that did know that, they wouldn’t tell anybody,” Jackson said.
+I wish I had known about those head injuries, but no one knew that.
+And the people that did know that wouldn’t tell anybody,” Jackson said.

-If he would have focused solely on baseball from the time the New York Yankees drafted him in 1982, we might very be having a different conversation right now.
+If he had focused solely on baseball from the time the New York Yankees drafted him in 1982, we might be having a different conversation right now.

 His 1986 Topps Traded Tiffany card might be worth $3000 instead of $300.

-Sadly that is not the case as he suffered a serious hip injury in 1991 against the Cincinnati Bengals, ending his football career and essentially his baseball career as well.
+Sadly that is not the case, as he suffered a severe hip injury in 1991 against the Cincinnati Bengals, ending his football career and essentially his baseball career as well.

 His rookie cards still retain some value but not much.
 We wouldn’t have a problem buying one (either his Topps Tiffany or the Rated Rookie), but any more than one is too many.